-Trudging along the snow-covered village streets, I’m unable to look up and take in my new surroundings.
+Walking carefully along the snow-covered village street, I’m unable to look up and take in my new surroundings.
 The snow on the ground is thick and crunches underfoot.
-Discreet patches of ice wait for the unwary.
+I’m aware discreet patches of ice wait for the unwary.
 I’m doing my best not to slip and fall.
-Usually I’m a curious observer, but today I’m cautiously following my friend’s snowy footstep tracks, like a puppy following its owner, as we make our way to an onsen.
+Usually a curious observer, today I’m cautiously following my friend’s footsteps marks, like a puppy following its owner, as we make our way to an onsen.

-It is mid-Januaryand we’d been making the most of the powder on the slopes – three metres had fallen since our arrival a few days earlier.
-But with my skiing over for the day, I was seeking a more relaxing pursuit and something the travel brochures declare is “a unique and traditional Japanese experience.”
-We’re trudging through the snowy back streets of Nozawa in search of relaxation – Japanese style!
+It is mid-January and we’d been making the most of the powder on the slopes.
+Three metres had fallen since our arrival a few days earlier.
+But with my skiing over for the day, I was craving relaxation – Japanese style!
+Trudging through the snowy back streets on a mission to find what the travel websites refer to as “a unique and traditional Japanese experience.”

 Not all public onsens require an entrance fee, but this one does.
-We pay the 400 Yen to the smiling ladies at reception and head to our separate change rooms.
-(Ours is not a mixed onsen – the men and women bathe separately which is usually the trend, but not always the case, so best check if you feel uncomfortable being naked with strangers of the opposite sex.)
+We pay the 400 Yen to the smiling ladies at reception who after the customary bowing, usher us to our separate change rooms.
+Furosato No Yu is not a mixed onsen – the men and women bathe separately which is usually the onsen trend, but not always.
+(Best check first if you feel uncomfortable being naked with strangers of the opposite sex.)

 Requires undressing in the change rooms, down to your birthday suit.
 One must shower first before entering the spring baths to thoroughly “cleanse” one’s self.
 Plastic stools in front of individual shower cubicles are used to sit on while showering (it’s rare to find a standing shower I’m told.)
 Sitting is meant to create less splash for others around you.